mcrowe/codecore-js/notes/day3.md

 - When your mouse enters any blue circle, log "Blue Circle: Go away!" to the console.
 - When your mouse leaves a blue circle, log "Blue Circle: Goodbye! to the console.
 - When your mouse enters any "tr", set its class to "highlight".
-- When your mouse leaves any "tr", clear its class.
+- When your mouse leaves any "tr", set its class to "".
 - When 'button 1' is clicked, remove all shapes.
 - When 'button 2' is clicked, disable button 2.
-(Use the 'disabled' attribute).
+(Set the 'disabled' attribute to true).
 - When 'button 3' is clicked, set the button message to "Button 3 was clicked"

-"this" inside of handler functions
+- `this` inside of handler functions

-More exercises:
+## More Exercises

 - When any shape is clicked, log the value of its "class" attribute to the console.
 - When any shape is clicked, hide it.
 - When any shape is clicked, remove its container